 Volcanoes release a fair amount of it.
 Sometimes they release so much that it causes mass extinctions.
 The Siberian Traps, the volcanic province that produced a continental-sized lava flow over 1 million years, 252 million years back.
-This released 85 trillion tonnes of carbon dioxide, triggering a 6-8°C (10.8-14.4°F) rise in global temperatures in a very short space of time.
+This released 85 trillion tonnes of carbon dioxide, triggering a roughly 6-8°C (10.8-14.4°F) rise in global temperatures in a very short space of time.

-This triggered the Great Dying, a mass extinction that wiped out as much as 96 percent of all life on Earth.
+This likely triggered the Great Dying, a mass extinction that wiped out as much as 96 percent of all life on Earth.
 It was as close to the apocalypse as you’re going to get.

 The Siberian Traps produced a lot of carbon dioxide over a geologically short period of time, but humans produce even more in what amounts to be a geological blink of an eye.
 On average, per year, volcanoes emit 0.3 billion tonnes of carbon dioxide.
 Humans produce at least 100 times that, and that amount is rising year on year.